Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 In the benchmark, these linting suggestions are always accepted.
 At completion,
-aider reports a linting outcome that indicates if it was able to ultimately produce code without any outstanding linting errors.
+aider reports a linting outcome that indicates if it was able to produce code without any outstanding linting errors.
 The benchmark harness used this status as one of the criteria to determine if aider has